|

 In fact today, ERP, allows us to address the same problems on an

 enterprise-wide basis.
-However, it is
+However, it is possible

-good use to schedule a drum-buffer-rope environment.
+use to schedule a drum-buffer-rope environment.
 There are a number of ways to do this

 depending upon whether the environment is job shop or repetitive processing

 (17) and whether the MRP lead times are fixed or dynamic (18).
-Where
+Where the

-an effective means of scheduling.
+effective means of scheduling.

 However, in either this high volume/low variation system, or a low